dgonzalb/BambooPaymentDoc/content/en/docs/Purchase-workflow/Refunds-and-voids.md

 * **Production**: `https://api.bamboopayment.com/v1/api/purchase/{{PurchaseID}}/refund`
 * **Stage**: `https://api.stage.bamboopayment.com/v1/api/purchase/{{PurchaseID}}/refund`
+-->

-## Request parameters
+### Request parameters
-Request body is not required to rollback or refund a purchase.
-If you don't send any request the purchase will be voided or refunded with its original amount.
+Request body is not required to rollback a purchase.
+If you don't send any request the purchase will be voided with its original amount.

-The amount to be void/refund may vary with respect to the one that was sent in the initial Purchase process, but the new amount cannot be higher than the original amount.
+The amount to be void may vary with respect to the one that was sent in the initial Purchase process, but the new amount cannot be higher than the original amount.

-### Request example
+#### Request example
-To perform the rollback or a refund of a purchase with a lower amount than the original, you need to include the new amount in the request.
+To perform the rollback of a purchase with a lower amount than the original, you need to include the new amount in the request.
 For example:

 ```json
 {